what is bonsai

 Bonsai trees can grow up to 80 inches.

-However, Bonsai trees can vary significantly in size, depending on the species and the cultivation techniques employed.
-Generally, they can range from as small as 1-3 inches (2-8 cm) to as tall as 60-80 inches (152-203 cm ) when fully grown.
-The size classification of bonsai trees includes:
+Bonsai trees vary significantly in size based on species and cultivation techniques.
+They can range from as small as 1-3 inches (2-8 cm) to 60-80 inches (152-203 cm) when fully grown.
+Size classifications include:

 Bonsai Techniques and Care